-We are pleased to announce that the Vol. 10 (2012) of our open access Journal of Sociocybernetics is out.
+We are pleased to announce that the Vol. 12 (2014) of JOURNAL OF SOCIOCYBERNETICS is out.

 You can view it here: http://papiro.unizar.es/ojs/index.php/rc51-jos/index (please note the new sever-address)

 The present issue of the JOURNAL OF SOCIOCYBERNETICS is the last edition under the responsibility of Michael Paetau from the “Center for Sociocybernetics” Studies (http://www.socio- cybernetics.eu).
 In January 2015, the quite recently elected board of the ISA-Research Committee 51 will take up its work and Fabio Giglietto, Professor at the Department of Communication and Human Studies of the University of Urbino “Carlo Bo” (http://www.mendeley.com/profiles/fabio-giglietto/) and research fellow of the “Center for Sociocybernetics” Studies (http://www.socio- cybernetics.eu), will commence as the new journal editor.
 During the last four years Fabio Giglietto, already was a member of the editorial board of our Journal.
 We wish him and the new board continued success and all the best for the upcoming period.